Kubernetes Course Labs

 Run a simple Pod

-Kubectl is the tool for managing objects.
+You use Kubectl to query objects, but also to manage them.
 You create any object from YAML using the apply command.

 Deploy the app from your local copy of the course repo: